pandemic-patch/zeemz-ann/README.md

 ## Zeemz are so freakin' cool!
 I wanna help!!

 *Zeemz* is definitely cool!
 And, we love help.
 We're building a badass website for Zeemz and it'll contain a page with information for volunteers.
 We've figured out a few areas that'll need "VoluntZeemz."
 But, we don't want something for nothing.
-VoluntZeemz will be able to earn PBTD for their contributions.
-Volunteers gain access to a side game where every contribution builds their ZeemzSKLZ, gains them ZeemzEXP, finds them ZeemzFOOD, and even shares secrets, erhem, ZeemzKB.
+VoluntZeemz will be able to earn PBTD points for their contribution, these points will be redeemable for PBTD tokens.
+Volunteers also gain access to a side game where every contribution builds their ZeemzSKLZ, gains them ZeemzEXP, finds them ZeemzFOOD, and even shares secrets, erhem, ZeemzKB.
 Did I mention that these special volunteers will be able to use their VoluntZeemz in the finished Zeemz game?
 Yep, VoluntZeemz get a free Zeemz as Thank You for their efforts.

 ### VoluntZeemz : ZeemzSKLZ : Description
 CopyZeemz : Exemplator : For editors, translators, marketers, and those with a WORD fetish <br />